whitchapman/SpotifyPuzzles/2012/TicketLottery/README.md

 C++
 ---

+The C++ solution uses a decimal implentation based on a long with an exponent field.
+The class was coded to be only robust enough to address the problem's requirements.

+Spotify Status: Wrong Answer -- the decimal implementation gives the same answers to the sample inputs as the Java program; however, there must be an edge case that is still incorrect.

+Compile:
+g++ ticket_lottery.cpp -o ticket_lottery.exe

+Run:
+./ticket_lottery.exe

+Run using sample inputs from the Spotify puzzle page:
+./ticket_lottery.exe < ../sample-input1.txt
+./ticket_lottery.exe < ../sample-input2.txt

 Java
 ----

-Spotify Status: Wrong Answer -- there must be an unhandled edge case or a lack of precision in the solution
+Spotify Status: Accepted -- by switching from double to BigDecimal with DECIMAL64 precision, the program was accepted.

 Compile:
 javac TicketLottery.java